yassir63/5g_ansible/README.md

 - Ensure you have SSH access from Webshell to `faraday.inria.fr` **and** from your local machine to the Webshell environment.
 - Always verify your reservations are active in the [Duckburg Calendar](https://duckburg.net.cit.tum.de/calendar) and [R2Lab](https://r2lab.inria.fr/run.md).
+- This code relies heavily on the setup and configuration of SLICES and R2Lab, thus any changes/problems related to these testbeds can impact experiments.